 To learn more about the Clearinghouse, click here.

 This could occur when the driver requires technical support with registration, the violation is not visible to the driver for some reason, driver requires assistance on how to identify a SAP in the portal or the driver is uncertain or reluctant of their federal requirements.

 Unfortunately, ASAP is not and cannot be an authorized agent that can register anyone, view violations or resolve technical issues.
 If assistance is required, please contact or have the driver contact the Clearinghouse directly at firstname.lastname@example.org or (844) 955-0207.

 You must contact the Clearinghouse directly at email@example.com to state the violation is not visible and ask for technical assistance to have the matter corrected.
-Until the matter is resolved your responsibilities as a SAP cannot me met within the Clearinghouse, but you clearly have requested assistance and have it documented via email.
+Until the matter is resolved, your responsibilities as a SAP cannot me met within the Clearinghouse, however, you clearly have requested assistance and have it documented via email.
 It is important that the process not be held up for the driver.

 It is the requirement under FMCSA for a commercial driver license (CDL) and commercial learner’s permit (CLP) holder to register in the Clearinghouse if they want to complete the DOT return-to-duty process in order to clear a violation and return to safety-sensitive work.
 Part of that process is to identify their SAP in the Clearinghouse.
 It is critical for every party involved in the Clearinghouse do their part for the process to run smoothly, meeting DOT regulations, as well as, FMCSA regulations.
 If a SAP starts a case with a driver and then does not receive the driver’s request, you will not be able to fulfill your FMCSA requirements; 1) entering the driver’s initial assessment date and 2) the date you determined the driver is eligible for the return-to-duty test.